 **** out of 5 stars

-Due to its popularity some content of the exhibition Harry Potter: A History of Magic moved to New York City and Paris and is now available online via Google Arts & Culture.
+The exhibition Harry Potter: A History of Magic later moved to New York City and Paris and is now available online via Google Arts & Culture.